marcellof23/cellotadel/README.md

 # Cellotadel - Homelab Infrastructure as Code

-This repository contains Terraform configurations for setting up a Kubernetes cluster using Talos Linux on Proxmox VE.
+This repository contains Terraform configurations for setting up a Kubernetes cluster using Talos Linux on Proxmox VE, with GitOps-based application deployment via ArgoCD.
 The project automates the deployment of a homelab environment with a focus on reliability and security.

 ## Overview

 Cellotadel automates the creation of a Kubernetes cluster with the following components:
-- Proxmox VE as the virtualization platform
+- **Infrastructure**: Proxmox VE virtualization platform
-- Talos Linux as the operating system
+- **Operating System**: Talos Linux (immutable, secure Kubernetes OS)
-- Single control plane node with high availability preparation
+- **Cluster**: Dynamically scalable control plane and worker nodes
-- Worker node for running workloads
+- **GitOps**: ArgoCD for declarative application deployment
-- Automated configuration and bootstrap process
+- **Secrets**: Vault + External Secrets Operator for secret management
+- **Automated**: Terraform for infrastructure, ArgoCD for applications

 ## Prerequisites